AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>External</td>
-   <td> <p>Typically, a license type, or a user with such a license, which only has the ability to review information in the system.</p> <p>For more information, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">Adobe Workfront licenses overview</a>.</p> </td>
+   <td> <p>Typically, a license type, or a user with such a license, which only has the ability to review information in the system.</p> <p>For more information, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">[!DNL Adobe Workfront] licenses overview</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Optimized">
    <td>External System</td>